mosaheb202/c4/README.md

 horizontally, or diagonally wins.

 5) Once the game is over, click on 'X' on your window.
 It will terminate the application.
 If you want to play again, you must relaunch the game.
+Alternatively, you can click the back button which will send you to the main menu, however, your game progress will be lost.

 6) For more information, click on the 'How to Play' button in the main menu.

 ### Documentation

-Refer to 'documentation.pdf' in the c4 directory.
+Refer to '[documentation.pdf](https://github.com/osamaramihafez/c4/blob/master/documentation.pdf)' in the c4 directory.

 ### Built With